-- Applications will be considered, and funds awarded, as established in the Guidelines, through the end of this Incentive Solicitation Period, or until the funds available under this Incentive Solicitation have been exhausted. - Subject to satisfaction of all other requirements, Incentive Awards will be disbursed upon proof of receipt of a qualifying Phase I Proposal submission to a participating Federal agency, as described in the guidelines. - 3.
-So long as funds remain available, for each approved Application, Incentive Awards will be made in the amount of:
+- Applications will be considered, and funds awarded, as established in the Guidelines, through the end of this Incentive Solicitation Period, or until the funds available under this Incentive Solicitation have been exhausted. - Subject to satisfaction of all other requirements, Incentive Awards will be disbursed upon proof of receipt of a qualifying Phase I Proposal submission to a participating Federal agency, as described in the Guidelines. - 3.
+So long as funds remain available, for each approved Application, qualified applicants will be reimbursed for a portion of the costs incurred in preparing a Federal SBIR/STTR Program Phase I proposal, up to a maximum of \$12,000: